hugerte/hugerte/modules/mcagar/docs/pipelines.md

 # Pipeline Testing

-The following are the primary modules used when testing TinyMCE using the legacy pipeline syntax.
+The following are the primary modules used when testing HugeRTE using the legacy pipeline syntax.

 ## TinyActions